KaikaiZhao/KaikaiZhao.github.io/_posts/2019-08-10-Sparse-Variational-Inference-for-Generalized-Gaussian-Process-Models.md

 #### Gradient Descent

 <p>
 The first strategy is to optimize $(boldsymbol{m},boldsymbol{V})$ by coordinate ascent across parameters.
+Specifically, we alternately update $boldsymbol{m}$ and $boldsymbol{V}$ via the corresponding gradients, i.e. \eqref{de-m} and \eqref{de-V}, with an appropriate learning rate.
 Although our problem is to maximize VLB, we minimize negative VLB in our implementation and hence we call it gradient descent.
 </p>

 #### FPbatch(FPb)